 We collected male third instar larvae and extracted total RNA using the RNAeasy Mini kit (Qiagen Catalog No. 74004).
 We digested the total RNA by micrococcal nuclease (Roche) with 3U/μg of total RNA.
-To collect the monosomes, we prepared 10% to 50% sucrose gradients in polysome gradient buffer (250 mM NaCl, 15 mM MgCl2, 20 U/ml Superase In, 20 μg/ml Emetine) with a GradientMaster (Biocomp Instruments).
+To collect the monosomes, we prepared 10% to 50% sucrose gradients in polysome gradient buffer (250 mM NaCl, 15 mM MgCl2, 20 U/ml Superase ln, 20 μg/ml Emetine) with a GradientMaster (Biocomp Instruments).
 Monosome fractions were then collected after resolving and fractionating the gradient.
 We then extracted the RNA from the monosomes with a standard phenol/chloroform protocol and dephosphorylated the RNA by T4 polynucleotide kinase (New England Biolabs).
 We specifically excised RNAs spanning 28 to 34 nt from the gel, and then performed 2 rounds of subtractive hybridization to remove ribosome RNAs as described.
-Small RNA libraries were then prepared following the standard Illumina protocol with TruSeq small RNA kit (Illumina Catalog No. RS-200).
+Small RNA kit (Illumina Catalog No. RS-200).
 The ribo-seq libraries were sequenced at the Vincent J. Coates Genomics Sequencing Laboratory at University of California, Berkeley at HiSeq 2000 50 bp SE.